EvitaKnits/nigel-is-25/README.md

 |rsvp.html | ![Lighthouse RSVP After](documentation/lighthouse-rsvp-after.png) |
 |form-submit.html | ![Lighthouse RSVP Submission After](documentation/lighthouse-rsvp-submit-after.png) |
 |404.html | ![Lighthouse 404 After](documentation/lighthouse-404-after.png) |

+I noted that although I had resolved all my accessibility issues, this had a negative effect on the performance of my RSVP page for some reason.
+At this stage this is not something I have learnt how to address so I have not done anything to rectify this.
+The performance on my form submission page and home page was also somehow improved.

 #### Colour Contrast
 I also checked the colour contrast using of my color palette combinations using Coolors: https://coolors.co/contrast-checker/112a46-acc8e5.